fabiensabatie/yieldfinity-playground/README.md

-# Yieldfinity playground
+# Yieldfinity playground - ⚠ Still under active development

 A playground for the [yieldfinity](https://www.npmjs.com/package/yieldfinity) module.
-Code and visualize your strategies directly in your web browser. ⚠ Still under active development
+Code and visualize your strategies directly in your web browser.

 ### Getting started